coreos/rpm-ostree/HACKING.md

 You can use `make check` in a container to run the unit tests.
 However, if you want to test the daemon in a useful way, you'll need virtualization.

-There's a `make vmcheck` test suite that requires a `ssh-config` in the source directory toplevel.
+There's a `./tests/vmcheck.sh` test suite that requires a `ssh-config` in the source directory toplevel.
 You can provision a VM however you want; libvirt directly, vagrant, a remote OpenStack/EC2 instance, etc.  If you choose vagrant for example, do something like this: